Neil Melanson

 Neil Melanson is an American submission grappling coach.
-Melanson specializes in catch wrestling, while drawing elements from judo, and focuses his coaching specifically on grappling in mixed martial arts.
+Melanson specializes in catch wrestling, while drawing elements from judo, and focuses his coaching specifically, but not exclusively, on grappling in mixed martial arts.
 He is especially known for his guard work, leg locks and triangle chokes.
 He is currently the head grappling coach at Jaco Hybrid Training Center.
 He is the former head grappling coach at both Xtreme Couture Las Vegas, Blackzilians and Alliance MMA.

 Melanson's hybrid grappling style comes from his training under Gene LeBell, Gokor Chivichyan, and Karo Parisyan (who awarded him his black belt) at the Hayastan MMA Academy.
 Gene LeBell learned catch wrestling from feared wrestlers Lou Thesz and Ed "Strangler" Lewis, which is mixed with Gokor Chivichyan's expertise in judo and sambo.
 Melanson considers this unique style a massive influence on his grappling, and has since incorporated techniques from Brazilian jiu-jitsu, Greco-Roman and freestyle wrestling into his own style.